knban/mib/README.md

 More information coming soon, once **mib** is stable.

-I'm looking for people to help me with this -- reach out to me at keyvan[at]kebcom[dot]com if you're interested!
+I'm looking for people to help me with this -- reach out to me at keyvan[at]mindynamics[dot]com if you're interested!

 ### Self-Hosting